Baiae: Monuments

-Temple of Diana
+"Temple of Diana"

 This colossal ogival dome, today half collapsed, originally collected vapours coming from the ground below and was used for thermal baths.
 It was decorated with marble friezes depicting hunting scenes.
+It is recognisable as the building erected by Alexander Severus (r.
+222–235) in honour of his mother Julia Mamaea, and is perhaps a dynastic heroon.

+In 1677 Cornelis de Bruijn visited the temple and wrote:

+"Then one arrives at the temple of Diana, which is completely ruined, except for a semi-circular structure at the top that still exists.
+Opposite, there is also a part of the temple of Apollo, next to which one can see the chamber of the nymphs that delight themselves in different spectacles.
+At the top of it, I saw many figures and bas-reliefs, very strange and beautiful, as the entrance is still reasonably well preserved."

-Temple of Mercury
+"Temple of Mercury"

-The so-called "Temple of Mercury" contains a large 21.5 m diameter dome, the largest in the world prior to the construction of Rome's Pantheon in 128 AD.
+The "Temple of Mercury" contains a large 21.5 m diameter dome, the largest in the world prior to the construction of Rome's Pantheon in 128 AD.
 The dome has a central hole or oculus, four square skylights, was made with large tuff blocks, and is the oldest known surviving dome made of concrete.
 Built in the 1st century BC during the late Roman Republic, it was used to enclose the frigidarium or cold pool of the public baths.
 From the eighteenth century descriptions it appeared to have had six niches of which four were semicircular.